 Attendance is mandatory.
 If you miss class, you are responsible for contacting classmates to make up the work.
 In addition, you must review the Canvas postings to submit your in-class assignments for the day that you missed.

 Do not use any electronic devices in class unless you are using them for preparing assignments in class.
-Do not carry on conversations with classmates unless they are related to class discussions and specific assignments.
+Do not talk to classmates unless they are related to class discussions and specific assignments.